-Private Lessons are available during July and August in piano, violin, cello, guitar, voice, flute, clarinet and saxophone.
-Lesson times can be arranged with individual intructors.
+Private Lessons are available during July and August in piano, violin, cello, guitar, ukulele, voice, trumpet, percussion, flute, clarinet and saxophone.
+Lesson times can be arranged with individual instructors.

 Private and Group Classes in Theory and Music History are offered in preparation for RCM examinations.
 Please contact the academy or instructor for more information and to arrange lesson times.